Skip to content

 Private Limited vs LLP: Which Structure is Better for Your Business?

-• Private Limited companies provide a stronger legal framework, making them better for businesses aiming for growth.
+• Private Limited Companies, however, offer a stronger legal framework, making them more suitable for businesses planning rapid growth.

-• LLPs often struggle to secure equity funding.
+• LLPs may find it hard to attract equity funding.

 Private Limited vs Public Limited Company: Which Is Right for You?